Vipqix/rival-3-fix/README.md

 antiviruses might flag it since it not singed and im not paying for a $200 signature
 ```
 ```
-made this because support never answered and i'm not trusting any random EXEs lol
+made repo this because support never answered and i'm not trusting any random EXEs lol
 ```
 ᲼
 # ℹ **INFO: Drivers**